On a notion of toric special linear systems: Linear Systems via Cox Rings and Degenerations

 \section{Linear Systems via Cox Rings and Degenerations}

-In this section we study linear system of hypersurfaces on quasi-transitive toric varieties passing through finitely many points in very general position with prescribed multiplicies.
-In this section we turn to give a new definition of {\em special linear systems} on quasi-transitive toric varieties.
+In this section, we study linear system of hypersurfaces on quasi-transitive toric varieties passing through finitely many points in very general position with prescribed multiplicities.
+Also, we give a new definition of {\em special linear systems} on quasi-transitive toric varieties.

 First, we start recalling how to construct a basis of the Riemann-Roch space of a $T$-invariant divisor on a quasi-transitive toric variety $X(\Sigma)$.
 Recall that we assume that the cone $\langle -e_1, \dots, -e_n \rangle \in \Sigma$ is transitive on the torus.
 In this case the divisor classes of the $T$-invariant divisors $D_i$ with $i \geq n+1$ generates $\Cl(X(\Sigma))$.
 Given a class $[D] \in \Cl(X(\Sigma))$ we can pick a representative of the class of the form $D=\sum_{i=n+1}^r d_i D_i$, which we call {\em standard form}.
 Given $m\in M$ we denote by